sepehrmoghani/agilewebdevproject/README.md

 # agilewebdevproject
 CITS3403 Agile Web Development Group Project

+## The list of core allowable technologies and libraries are the following:

+    HTML
+    CSS
+    One of Bootstrap/Tailwind/SemanticUI/Foundation (no others allowed).
+    JQuery
+    Flask
+    AJAX/Websockets
+    SQLite interfaced to via the SQLAlchemy package

+You may not use any other core technologies, this includes frameworks (e.g. React/Angular), database systems (e.g. MySQL), or advanced CSS frameworks (e.g. directly using SASS yourself).
+However, you may freely use any JavaScript or Python libraries that implement non-core functionality that is particular to your application, e.g. libraries that provide bindings for ChatGPT or displaying graphs is fine!
+Font and icon libraries are also fine.
+The creation of the web application should be done in a private GitHub repository that includes a README containing:

+    a description of the purpose of the application, explaining its design and use. a table with with each row containing the i) UWA ID ii) name and iii) Github user name of the group members. instructions for how to launch the application. instructions for how to run the tests for the application.

 ## A few notes
   1. First clone the repository on your machine,
   2. Ensure to install venv on your machine, within the project enviornment